Gota7/NitroStudio2/docs/index.md

 [File Types](guide/fileTypes.md) - Goes over the different files that Nitro Studio 2 interacts with.

+[Sequence Commands](guide/sequenceCommands.md) - A list of Sequence commands and their MIDI controllers.

 [Sequence Editor](guide/sequenceEditor.md) - Describes how to use the Sequence Editor.

 [Sequence Archive Editor](guide/sequenceArchiveEditor.md) - Describes how to use the Sequence Archive Editor.